 "I'm going to get to the bottom of it," Clinton told the Conway Daily Sun.
 "I think we may have been [visited already].
 We don't know for sure."

-The comment may have been tongue-in-cheek, but it was enough to excite the diehard skeptics who have been fighting, unsuccessfully for more than half a century, to get the government to disclose what it knows about aliens.
-For this group, the remark seemed to confirm long-held suspicions that Clinton is sympathetic to its cause—suspicions rooted in her 90s-era ties to UFO activists like Laurence Rockefeller, and in her relationship to campaign chairman John Podesta, a noted skeptic who has called for greater government transparency around the alien question, and whose influence Clinton cited in her interview.
+The comment may have been tongue-in-cheek, but it was enough to excite the diehard skeptics who have been fighting, unsuccessfully, for more than half a century to get the government to disclose what it knows about aliens.
+For this group, the remark seemed to confirm long-held suspicions that Clinton is sympathetic to their cause—suspicions rooted in her 90s-era ties to UFO activists like Laurence Rockefeller, and in her relationship to campaign chairman John Podesta, a noted skeptic who has called for greater government transparency around the alien question, and whose influence Clinton cited in her interview.

 "He has made me personally pledge we are going to get the information out one way or another," Clinton told the newspaper.
 "Maybe we could have, like, a task force to go to Area 51."

-Since its inception, the scientific search for extraterrestrial intelligence has been plagued by politics.
-NASA's own SETI program, developed in the mid-1970s, was a frequent target of politicians who saw its mission—"to bag little green fellows," as one senator put it—as a joke and a waste of taxpayer dollars.
-It was permanently defunded in 1993.
-While NASA continues to fund research into the search for extraterrestrial life, the money now mainly goes to the field of astrobiology, with research focused on looking for microbes and other unintelligent life forms.
+Since its inception, the scientific search for extraterrestrial intelligence has been plagued bypolitics.
+NASA's own SETI program, developed in the mid-1970s, was a frequent target of politicians who saw its mission—"to bag little green fellows," as one Senator put it—as a joke, and a waste of taxpayer dollars, and was permanently defunded in 1993.
+While NASA continues to fund research into the search for extraterrestrial life, the money now mainly goes to the field of astrobiology, with research focused on looking for microbes and other non-intelligent life forms.
 Officially at least, the government is no longer interested in the search for thinking beings like us.

 "SETI is very political, or has been in the past," said Seth Shostak, senior astronomer and director of the SETI Institute, a California-based nonprofit that conducts research on the "origin and nature of life in the universe."
 "Politics was extremely important when I joined the SETI Institute—it killed the NASA efforts."